vitar/clrf/src/en/theory/50-links.md

 **Condition → Need → Function**

 This chain shows how reality shapes requests and how requests guide action.
-When you name the links clearly, arguments shrink and next steps appear.
+When you name the links clearly, the fog of argument lifts and the next clear step appears.

 ## 1. Condition → Need